-Currently, a Financial Standards Task Force sponsored by the American Bankers Association with membership form the academic community, financial institutions and other interested groups is working toward a set of standard procedures for farm accounting and financial reports.
-When this effort is concluded in the next few months, groups who sponsor farm record programs should seriously consider adoption of the standard procedures resulting from the task force.
+Currently, a Farm Financial Standards Task Force (FFSTF) sponsored by the American Bankers Association with a membership of nearly 50 persons from the academic community, financial institutions and other interested groups is working toward a set of standard procedures for farm financial reports.
+A report containing the recommendations of the task force was issued in May 1990.
+Comments on the report were requested.
+The recommendations are too numerous and long to include here, but a brief review is presented below.
+This author believes that no state farm record system produces reports which are consistent with the task force recommendation.
+When this effort is concluded, groups who sponsor farm record programs should seriously consider adoption of the standard procedures resulting from the task force.